Governors

 Foundation Governor

 Paul joined the governor team following his appointment as the Rector of St Paul’s Church and also the Vicar at St Barnabas Church on Leeman Road in April 2020.
 As well as being governor at St Paul’s he is a governor for St Barnabas Primary School.
-He is new to governing, but not new to working with schools.
 He enjoys leading singing with school groups comes in to school to help with Collective Worships.

-Paul sits on our Ethos Committee and supports Collective Worship.
+Paul sits on our Ethos Working Party and supports Collective Worship.

 Before becoming a Vicar he worked in finance and administration at St Michael le Belfrey Church in the centre of York.
 During his 15 years working there he became CIMA qualified and led teams of volunteers in various contexts in a large city centre church.